GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 }
 ```

-## Printing to the console
+### Printing to the console

-Printing data to the console can also help in improving the debugging purpose.
+Printing data to the console can be done in the following way.

 ```javascript
 // JavaScript